 I gained inspiration from my 7-month old son.
 I fed him pumpkin and ricotta for dinner and started to think about how delicious that would be in a filled pasta with sage and seasoning.
 I could just taste it.
 Burnt butter, toasted pinenuts.
 I was salivating already.
 So I poured myself a glass of red and set to work.
 Or so I thought.

-Xander had other ideas.
-Poor little one had his 6-month immunisations yesterday.
+My son had other ideas.
+Poor little one had his 6-month vaccinations yesterday.
 He was feverish and unsettled – which meant that dinner had to wait until 8pm and calmer times.

 Recipe #20: Polenta-crusted lamb cutlets.
 Mixture coats 15-20 cutlets.
 [I made 10, to cover us for dinner & Aaron’s lunch tomorrow.]